-Please refer to Knit & Crochet Design Resources page for many of the resources we talked about in the class, including Garment Designer.
+Please refer to Knit & Crochet Design Resources page for many of the resources we talked about in the class, including links to many sizing resources.

 A sloper is simply a schematic of a body measurement.
 You want to know what the body measurement is before you can start making things to fit.